 – Your phone, tablet or laptop is not on the exact same Wi-Fi network as Beam.
 Connect both devices to the exact same Wi-Fi network.

 – Your Beam is on a different IP range or subnet.
 This can happen because you use a Wi-Fi repeater or range extender, then you’ll have to try to set it up differently.
 Try to see if the problem is solved when you disconnect your repeater to see if that fixes it.
 If that works, you should disable ‘DHCP Server’ on your Wi-Fi extender (not on your router!).

 This can also happen because you are on a large corporate network.
 In that case contact your IT department with the information in this FAQ.

 – Beam connects to the web interface by using port numbers 1346 and 1347 and port numbers 13456 and 13457 for connecting the Beam Remote app to Beam.
 Make sure that they are not blocked by your network.

-– If the Beam Remote app can’t find Beam, it might also help to try connecting to Beam on your laptop.
+– Try connecting to Beam on your laptop.
 On your laptop, go to www.controlmybeam.com.
 Does your Beam name appear in this list?
 Try connecting to it.
-If you can control Beam again, retry connecting to Beam with the Beam Remote app.
+If you can control Beam again, go to the app ‘Check for updates’ to download the latest firmware update for Beam.
+After installing this update, you should be able to locate Beam with the Beam Remote app again.

 Our upcoming firmware update will make a second option available: to control Beam with your device through Bluetooth.
 This will make connecting with such networks a lot easier!